 (this vid alone has been over a year in the making)

 Next door is Hunan, once considered an offshoot but more coming into its own.
 Instead of using peppercorn’s mala, it just throws in voluminous amounts of fresh chilli, purported to be the world’s hottest cuisine and what killed Chairman Mao off with stomach cancer.
 But so worth it.
 It is a fresh and aromatic counterpoint to Sichuan, with added onus on smoked and cured goods.
 Although one of China’s ‘furnaces’ in summer, the chilli is meant to open up the pores and help you cool, in the format of cold appetisers.
 Yeah, right.

 Salad, Hunan style:

 Other cuisines are the minority foods.
 Xinjiang, deemed quite accessible for Western tastes due to the preponderance of bread and dairy, such as cheese, but beware the nose to tail eating, such as sheep’s head.
 Lots of roast kebabs, spiced beef and lamb, with noodley Chinese influence and Middle Eastern piquancy via the Silk Road.
-Hui is another Islamic cuisine, but more sinicised with street food wonders beyond meat-on-a-stick, taking the best from both worlds in roast meat patties, date and rice cakes, crumbled bread n’ beef soups (THE definition on unctuous) and chilli lamb noodles.
+Hui is another Islamic cuisine, but more sinicised with street food wonders beyond meat-on-a-stick, taking the best from both worlds in roast meat patties, date and rice cakes, crumbled bread n’ beef soup, and chilli lamb noodles.

-Their bready dumplings though are a big hit, notably having taken over India as a moreish snack.
+Their bready, thick dumplings though are a big hit, notably having taken over India as a moreish snack.